-File preview seems to be a common thing, so many developers might think that asking Google would be enough to find a perfect solution for their project, because how such a popular thing like file preview can be so hard to achieve?
+File preview seems to be a common thing, so many developers might think that asking Google How to preview Word document in browser? would be enough to find a perfect solution for their project, because how such a popular thing like file preview can be so hard to achieve?

 What do I mean by file preview?
 I mean viewing a file on a website, the same way as on a desktop, within a dedicated app.
 If you want to preview your file, all you need is direct the URL to the file, but how can you know that you have a direct URL?
 For most cases, pasting it in your browser will automatically force a download process (except pdf’s, most likely they’ll open up in your browser window).
 Let’s see how this can be implemented.

 Inline embedders are:

 <object />, their way of working is pretty much the same, they’ve got slight differences which are not significant for us at this moment.